Michael Sofroniew

 Michael V. Sofroniew is an American neuroscientist, physician, and academic, most known for his work on the cell biology of injury and repair in the adult central nervous system (CNS).
 He is a Distinguished Professor of Neurobiology at the University of California Los Angeles (UCLA).

 Sofroniew's lab investigates glial cell responses to CNS injury, disease, and tumors, focusing on astrogliosis, scar formation, and their roles in inflammation, tissue repair, and neural function.
 He received the Demuth Young Scientist Award from the International Brain Research Organization and has been named a Highly Cited Researcher in Neuroscience and Behavior by Web of Science, Clarivate, ranking in the top 1% annually from 2016 to 2024.

 Early life and education

 Sofroniew was born in Detroit, USA and grew up and attended school in Los Angeles, Tokyo, and Munich.
-He earned an M.D. from Ludwig-Maximilians University in Munich in 1981, a D.Phil. from Oxford University in 1984, and completed a surgical internship at Johns Hopkins University Hospital from 1985 to 1986.
+He earned an M.D. from LMU Munich in 1981, a D.Phil. from Oxford University in 1984, and completed a surgical internship at Johns Hopkins University Hospital from 1985 to 1986.